Cambodia Trademark Registration

 Validity of Registration:

-A registered trademark in Cambodia is valid for a period of 10 years from the date of application, and is renewable for 10 years.
-In order to keep the registration valid for the entire 10 year period, an affidavit of use is required to be filed during the 5th year of the registration.
+A registered trademark in Cambodia is valid for 10 years from the date of filing and can be renewed every 10 years.
+To maintain registration for the full 10-year period, an affidavit of use or non-use must be filed during the sixth year of registration (within one year following the fifth anniversary).

 Requirements For Trademark Application in Cambodia:

-6. Certified translation and transliteration if your trademark contains words in language other than the national language or English language;
+- A certified translation and transliteration are required if the trademark contains words other than English or the national language.

-7. If the applicant claims convention priority, a certified copy of foreign application is required (with English translation).
+- If claiming convention priority, a certified copy of the foreign application is required (with English translation).